Privacy Policy

 This policy explains what personal data we collect, why we collect it, how we use it, and what rights you have.
 It applies to:

-• End customers - people whose details are stored by a business using Pro-cess (for example, if you book an appointment through one of our booking pages)
+- End customers - people whose details are stored by a business using Pro-cess (for example, if you book an appointment through one of our booking pages, or if you buy from a merchant who uses Pro-cess for eBay or Pro-cess for Shopify)

 The data we collect